‘Baby Boomers ONLY’: Dollar Tree manager out of job over help wanted sign

-(WFLA) — A manager at an Indiana Dollar Tree caused some controversy after posting a help wanted sign that insulted Generation Z workers last week.
+TAMPA, Fla.
+(WFLA) — A manager at an Indiana Dollar Tree caused some controversy after posting a help wanted sign that insulted Gen Z workers last week.

 NBC affiliate WNDU reported that the Dollar Tree went viral after a manager posted the handwritten sign after two of the cashiers quit.